AnthonyFuller/TonyTools/Documentation/general/thirdparty.md

 - [ordered-map](https://github.com/Tessil/ordered-map)
 - [ZHMTools](https://github.com/OrfeasZ/ZHMTools)

-I understand that a huge amount of work goes into maintaining these libraries, and all my thanks go to the contributors to all the above projects.
+I understand that a huge amount of work goes into maintaining these libraries, and all my thanks go to the contributors of all the above projects.